sebradoarga/fullstack-online-bookstore/README.md

 ### The assignment

 For this project, we were required to create a database for either an online library or an ecommerce website.
 Being a fan of books, I decided to mix the options and create an online book store.
 In order to accomplish this, I had to create all the routes, models, and controllers for my future books, authors, and users.
-The second part of the assignment supposed building the front-end around my newly coded database.
+The second part of the assignment supposed building the front-end and connecting it to my newly-coded database.

 ### Features